IntermediateTechnical SEO

 HTTP 404 Not Found

 HTTP 404 Not Found is a standard response code indicating that the server could not find the requested resource.
 This error occurs when the URL is broken or the content has been moved or deleted.
+It serves as a critical communication tool between the server and the client, informing users that the requested page is unavailable.

 ⭐ Why is HTTP 404 Important for SEO?

 HTTP 404 errors can lead to a poor user experience and negatively impact SEO.
 Search engines may lower your site's ranking if they encounter too many missing pages, as they indicate poor site maintenance.
+Additionally, a high number of 404 errors can lead to increased bounce rates, as users may leave the site when they cannot find the information they seek.
+This can ultimately affect your site's credibility and authority.

 βš™οΈ How Do HTTP 404 Errors Work?